jaredliw/PikaBot/README.md

 # PikaBot
-An Arduino library for controlling PikaBot.
+An Arduino library for PikaBot.
 This library allows you to program your PikaBot in a fast and easy way without getting too deep into electronics and programming.

 ## Introduction